congzw/common/readme.md

 ## develop dynamic modules support site

 - NbSites.Web
-- NbSites.Web.Boots
-- NbSites.Web.Areas.Foo(Foo)
+- NbSites.Web.Areas.Demo(Demo)

-when develop and debug, add module projects references to NbSites.Web.Boots(if not so, web have to copy module assemblies to bin area by hand) when publish, remove module projects references from NbSites.Web.Boots(so that site can load module assemblies dynamicly without rumtime error)
+when develop and debug, add module projects references to NbSites.Web(or else, web have to copy module assemblies to the main site by hand) when publish, remove module projects references from NbSites.Web(so the main site can load module assemblies dynamic without runtime error)

 # change list